interruptinuse/inty-overlay/README.md

 inty-overlay
 ============
-A small disorganized overlay maintained for personal use by
+A small disorganized overlay maintained for personal use.
-<interruptinuse@gmail.com>.

 Packages
 --------